terrier-org/terrier-core/doc/quickstart.md

 ### Desktop Terrier

-A sample Desktop search application.
-If you are interested in getting to know more about it you should take a look at its [tutorial](terrier_desktop.html).
+A sample Desktop search application, available [separately from Github](https://github.com/terrier-org/terrier-desktop).

 Tutorial: How to use the Batch (TREC) Terrier
 ---------------------------------------------